DashieTM/pycol/documentation.typ

   image("img/game.png", width: 80%)
 )
 We wanted to create our own little game and not just copy the game from the tutorial we watched.\
-Therefore, we designed a two dimensional game where the player is a small ball and has to collect or eat other balls.\
+Therefore, we designed a two-dimensional game where the player is a small ball and has to collect or eat other balls.\
 There are two different types of balls to eat; green and red ones.\
-By collecting green balls the player grows in size and gets smaller when collecting red balls respectively.\
+By collecting green balls, the player grows in size and gets smaller when collecting red balls respectively.\
-If the player is at the minimal size and collects a red ball the game is over.
+If the player is at the minimal size and collects a red ball, the game is over.
 Touching the wall also ends the game.\
-As the player grows each time eating a green ball it gets more difficult over time to avoid the wall as well as red balls.\
+As the player grows, each time eating a green ball, it gets more difficult over time to avoid the wall as well as red balls.\
 It is possible playing the game manually or letting the AI play the game.

 #subsection[The AI]
-Although we looked at reinforcement learning in a theoretical part at the lectures it was still an unknown field to us in a practical way.\
+Although we looked at reinforcement learning in a theoretical part at the lectures, it was still an unknown field to us practically.\
 Therefore, we initially invested some time to understand how the basics work.\
 We did this by reading through the code base of the already mentioned tutorial.\
 Furthermore, some parts are adapted from the tutorial code base.\